Skip to content

 Selecting a methodology

 You may begin to get an idea of which methodology you will use to gather and analyse your data during the process of reviewing the literature.
 There may either be traditional approaches for your topic area or you may purposefully be deciding to choose a different approach to help you consider a different aspect of the topic.
 Remember at this stage, as with your questions, you are actually providing an indicative methodology.
-This is not written in stone and your questions or approaches may develop during the research process.
+This is not written in stone and your questions or approaches may develop a little during the research process.
+Be aware, however, that if you want to change your methodology significantly during the research process, you would need to reapply for ethical approval before moving on.

 Quantitative or qualitative?